JSha87/LGTV/README.md

 **"TV never pushed a ready power state"**
 The TV's `getPowerState` subscription did not return an `Active` state within 20 s.
 Rare on healthy firmware.
-If it happens consistently, run with `$DEBUG_MODE = $true` and inspect the pushed states in `lgtv.log`.
+If it happens consistently, set `DEBUG_MODE = true` and inspect the pushed states in `lgtv.log`.

 **`Personal` sets HDMI but Windows remains on internal only** The `SetDisplayConfig` call succeeded but Windows did not reproject within